Bruno Graf: Football career

 Following his time with Basel, Graf moved on to Wettingen where he played for three seasons.
-In 1986 he moved to Winterthur where he ended his active playing career.
+In 1986, he moved to Winterthur, where he ended his active playing career.

 Private life

-As a youngster Graf completed his apprenticeship as Typwriter mechanic.
+As a youngster, Graf completed his apprenticeship as a typewriter mechanic.
 After his professional football career, he worked for a while in the insurance industry, but then he switched to advertising technology.
 Up until his retirement, he worked in marketing for the company Historika in Oberuzwil, after he obtained his business diploma while working for them.

-Graf married local girl Gabi Fantelli and they had twins.
-In 2011 their son Leandro lost his life in a motorcycle accident.
+Graf married local girl Gabi Fantelli, and they had twins.
+In 2011, their son Leandro lost his life in a motorcycle accident.
 Soon after, Bruno Graf was diagnosed with cancer.
-His daughter is quoted in saying: "My father was a fighter, he remained an optimist, full of all the joys of life, he enjoyed his retirement despite illness, with traveling and by meeting old friends".
+His daughter is quoted as saying: "My father was a fighter, he remained an optimist, full of all the joys of life, he enjoyed his retirement despite illness, with travelling and by meeting old friends".
 On 15 May 2020, after a s two-day stay at the St. Gallen Cantonal Hospital, he died in the presence of his wife Gabi and his daughter Vanessa Graf.